 Dustin Austen resides in Ohio and begin making films at age 12.
 He is an award winning filmmaker and proud father.
 After working on numerous features Austen created a name for himself in the found footage community and created the GG13 Collective, the company behind the series GG13: The Haunted World of CW on which he currently serves as show runner and editor of.
 He is also co-host of the Found Footage Files Podcast.

 Thomas Burke is an indie filmmaker/editor with a deep-rooted interest in the found footage horror subgenera.
-Having watched close to 500 found-footage movies, some of his personal favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
+Having watched over 800 found-footage films, some of his personal favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
 Earlier this year, Burke released his first short found footage horror film, Camping Fun (2020).

 Fred is a passionate horror fan and found footage fiend.
 Some of his favorite movies are Digging Up the Marrow, Phantasm, and Silence of the Lambs.
 He started his YouTube channel in August 2020 called Fred’s Horror Corner and he is eager to get better acquainted with the horror community